Fault Tolerance for Service Function Chains: Evaluation

 We compare FTC with \texttt{NF}, a non fault-tolerant baseline system, and \texttt{FTMB}, our implementation of \cite{rollback}.
 Our \texttt{FTMB} implementation is a performance upper bound of the original work that performs the logging operations described in \cite{rollback} but does not take snapshots.
 Following the original prototype, \texttt{FTMB} dedicates a server in which a middlebox \emph{master} (M) runs, and another server where the fault tolerant components \emph{input logger} (IL) and \emph{output logger} (OL) execute.
 Packets go through IL, M, then OL.
 M tracks accesses to shared state using packet access logs (PALs) and transmits them to OL.
 In the original prototype, no data packet is released until all corresponding dropped PALs are retransmitted.
 Our prototype assumes that PALs are delivered on the first attempt, and packets are released immediately afterwards.
 Further, OL maintains only the last PAL.

 We used two environments.
 The first is a local cluster of 12 servers.
-Each server has an 8-core Intel Xeon CPU D-1540 clocked at 2.0~Ghz, 64~GiB of memory, and two NICs, a 40~Gbps Mellanox ConnectX-3 MT27500 and a 10~Gbps Intel Ethernet Connection X552/X557.
+Each server has an 8-core Intel Xeon CPU D-1540 clocked at 2.0~Ghz, 64~GiB of memory, and two NICs, a 40~Gbps Mellanox ConnectX-3 and a 10~Gbps Intel Ethernet Connection X557.
 The servers run Ubuntu 14.04 with kernel 4.4 and are connected to 10 and 40~Gbps top-of-rack switches.
-We use MoonGen \cite{MoonGen} and pktgen \cite{pktgen} to generate traffic and measure latency and throughput, respectively.
+We use MoonGen~\cite{MoonGen} and pktgen~\cite{pktgen} to generate traffic and measure latency and throughput, respectively.
 Traffic from the generator server, passed in the 40~Gbps links, is sent through middleboxes and back to the generator.
-FTC uses a 10~Gbps link to disseminate state changes from \texttt{Buffer} to \texttt{Forwarder}.
+FTC uses a 10~Gbps link to disseminate state changes from buffer to forwarder.

-The second environment is a distributed Cloud comprised of several core and edge data-centers deployed across a continent.
-We use virtual machines (VMs) with 4 virtual processor cores and 8~GiB memory running Ubuntu 14.04 with Kernel 4.4.
-We use the published ONOS docker container~\cite{onos-docker} to control a virtual network of OVS switches \cite{ovs} connecting these VMs.
+The second environment is a distributed Cloud comprised of several core and edge data-centers deployed across Canada.
+We use virtual machines with 4 virtual processor cores and 8~GiB memory running Ubuntu 14.04 with Kernel 4.4.
+We use the published ONOS docker container~\cite{onos-docker} to control a virtual network of OVS switches~\cite{ovs} connecting these virtual machines.
 We follow the \emph{multiple interleaved trials methodology} \cite{cloud-repeatable} to reduce the variability that come from performing experiments on a shared infrastructure.